 Equities in Asia excluding Japan and emerging markets fell 2.91% and 1.81% respectively in sterling, with Chinese stocks, which account for the largest proportion of both indices, falling 11.10%.
 Chinese equities were hurt by Covid lockdowns, political interference in companies to promote wealth redistribution, so-called common prosperity, and high property sector debts.
 Within your Company's portfolio, the most resilient performers were JP Morgan Global Emerging Markets Income Trust, JP Morgan Emerging Market Income Fund and Somerset Asia Income, up 3.87% and down 1.88% and 2.20% respectively.
 Their income mandates proved defensive during a period in which lower-yielding Chinese technology stocks such as Tencent and Alibaba fell significantly.
 Matthews Asia ex Japan Dividend, however, fell 10.21%.
-Its mandate permitted it to hold lower-yielding Chinese technology stocks provided it had an above-market yield overall.
-Indian stocks rose 9.99% against the trend in sterling although Stewart Investors Indian Subcontinent Sustainability gained only 8.00%.
+Its mandate permitted it to hold lower-yielding Chinese technology stocks rose 9.99% against the trend in sterling although Stewart Investors Indian Subcontinent Sustainability gained only 8.00%.